mmitch/nomd/PROTOCOL.md

 * Perl `use` lines are picked up automatically
-* shell scripts (*checks* and *notifications*) must explicitely declare their dependencies by adding `##SHELLDEP` comment line per
+* shell scripts (*checks* and *notifications*) must explicitely declare their dependencies by adding one `##SHELLDEP` comment line per dependency:
-  dependency:
   - `##SHELLDEP xyz` depends on binary `xyz`
   - `##SHELLDEP x y z` depends on any one of `x`, `y` or `z` (see `http.check`, which can use either `wget`, `curl` or